xnd-project/arrayviews/README.md

 </table>
 <!--END arrayviews TABLE-->

+### Notes

+1. In `numpy.ndarray` and `pandas.Series`, the `numpy.nan` value is interpreted as null value.
+2. `OPTIMAL` means that view creation does not require processing of array data
+3. `GENBITMAP` means that view creation does requires processing of array data in the presence of null values.
+4. `FULL` means that view creation supports the inputs with null values.
+5. `PARTIAL` means that view creation does not support the inputs with null values.
-For the implementation of view constructions, see `arrayviews` package source code.
+6. For the implementation of view constructions, hover over table cell or click on the links to `arrayviews` package source code.

 ## Matrix of supported array views - CUDA device memory